Quality food- we feed and recommend Purina Pro Plan Toy Breed Puppy

 Warm bedding- remember yorkies get cold easily.

 2. Feed your new puppy premium grade dog food and do not attempt to change him over to another dog food until he is well adjusted to his new home.
 Some, but not all puppies, may need to be supplemented with premium can dog food and nutri-cal for the first 6 months of life to avoid hypoglycemia.
+This is especially true in the tiny babies.
 Please make sure your puppy has food and water available at all times.

 3. Hypoglycemia, or low blood sugar, is a health problem that affects many toy breeds of puppies between birth to 6 months.
 Hypoglycemia is recognized by weak, listless, depressed, unaware of its surroundings, “drunk walking” depressed, or unable to stand/walk.
 Advanced stages include seizures before lapsing in to a coma, which is sometimes followed by death.
 If your puppy becomes hypoglycemic it is very important that you react immediately!!
-Give the puppy nutria-cal, honey, or, karo syrup, or take 4 tsps of sugar to 1 cup of water and syringe slowly into the side of their mouth.
+Give the puppy nutri-cal, greek yogurt, or, karo syrup, or take 4 tsps of sugar to 1 cup of water and syringe slowly into the side of their mouth.
 If the puppy is too weak for the syringe use your finger to rub it on the roof of the mouth.
-Its life depends on it!!
+His/Her life depends on it!!
 Nutri-cal is a fast acting high calorie supplement and may be given off your finger.
-Keep the puppy warm at all times and rub puppy very easily moving the head from side to side and slowly rotating it.
+Keep the puppy warm at all times and rub puppy very easily.
 Also move the arms and legs so the puppy does not get stiff.
 It may be necessary to give the puppy a couple of doses.
 If the puppy does not respond get to a vet immediately.
 Hypoglycemia can occur without warning if a puppy is placed in a new home, misses a meal, or is otherwise stressed.
 You must remember that puppies eat very small amounts yet they exert large amounts of energy.
 Your puppy should eat at least 4 times a day.
+If your puppy has experienced an episode of hypoglycemia, it is important to get him/her to eat when they are feeling themselves again.
+They will need the protein to get their sugar levels regulated again.

 4. We recommend that you not leave your puppy alone for the first 24 hours so that you can closely monitor his food and water intake, this will combat dehydration or hypoglycemia.
 After the first 24 hours continue to monitor food and water intake.

-5. If your puppy is not eating, has diarrhea, or is vomiting, contact your vet or breeder immediately.
+5. If your puppy is not eating, has diarrhea, or is vomiting, contact your vet and breeder immediately.

 7. Do not let your puppy jump off couches, chairs, beds, or any other high places.